Ovary - Produce gametes (eggs) and hormones.

 IUD (Intrauterine Device) - Hormonal and Copper - 99% effective, Copper kills sperm and increases cervical mucus (hard for sperm to swim through) and prevents implantation for 12 years.
 (Hormonal one lasts for 5 years) Reduced #of periods.

-Norplant - 99% effective they are capsules (Estrogen and Progesterone) implanted under the skin and good for up to 5 years.
-Reduced # of periods and outlawed in US
+Implanon now Nexplanon - 99% effective, it is 1 capsule (Progestin) implanted under the skin and good for up to 3 years.
+Reduced # of periods.
+Has to be removed.

-Depo-Provera - This is 4 injections of a progesterone-like steroid a year.
+Depo-Provera - This is 4 injections of a progesterone-like steroid (Progestin) a year.
 Effectiveness is 96%.

 The Pill / Patch - 95% effective and contains the hormones Estrogen and Progesterone.
 It mimics the postovulatory phase of the hormonal cycle, so no eggs are ovulated.
 All 4 methods prevent LH spike- no ovulation.